idlrl/flare/tutorial/memory.md

 The user should expect that both `states` and `next_states` as dictionaries contain the keywords that exactly match the names returned by the model's `get_state_specs`.
 A state's data format should comply with what has been introduced in [States](#states).

+### Prediction with memory

+#### Prediction logic keeps unchanged
+With short-term memory, `predict` still operates at single time steps.
+The only difference is the additional states input.
+The prediction function should take into account the states when predicting actions.

+#### Define models that exploit states
+To be called by `predict`, a model is also expected to operate at single time steps.
 Below is an example model `SimpleRNNModelAC` for an agent with short-term memory:
 ```python
 class SimpleRNNModelAC(Model):
     def __init__(self, dims, num_actions, perception_net):